cottsak/pornfree/README.md

 The other great thing OpenDNS do is take you step-by-step configuring your router.
 They have instructions for nearly every model so you really don't have an excuse not to try and get this set up.
 Head on over to https://www.opendns.com/setupguide/?url=familyshield and follow the instructions.

 Remember, in the instructions they will ask you to add the *IP addresses* for the DNS servers.
-You should enter the FamilyShield DNS servers which are [on the page above](https://www.opendns.com/setupguide/?url=familyshield), but repeated here too for convieience:
+You should enter the FamilyShield DNS servers which are [on the page above](https://www.opendns.com/setupguide/?url=familyshield), but repeated here too for convenience:

 208.67.222.123
 208.67.220.123